AnodeEdge/sudoku/README.md

 ### Day 7:
 Haven't been keeping up to date with the journal since my schedule has been erratic; revised the pruning algorithm and created the HTML board.
 Added styling as well.
 Revised the solve algorithm so that it can be used to solve partially completed boards.
 Whats left on the docket is basically to style the board itself.

+### Day 8:
+Added borders to the sudoku board.
+Learned about CSS wildcards, not sure if its best practice to use it but it was interesting to learn about them.
+I am going to stop working on this project now but I have thought of a new "wants" that I'm going to list above.